JoeYip13/project-4-full-stack-toolkit/README.md

 - [Heroku](https://www.heroku.com) is used to host this site.
 - [Github](https://www.github.com) was used to store the code.
 - [Cloudinary](https://cloudinary.com/) was used to store the images.
+- [WhiteNoise](https://whitenoise.readthedocs.io/en/stable/) was used to store static files.
+- [Django phone field](https://pypi.org/project/django-phone-field/) was used to add phone field.
 - [ElephantSQL](https://www.elephantsql.com/) was used to store the database.
 - [Pexels](https://www.pexels.com/) was used for imagery.
 - [Tinyjpg](https://tinyjpg.com/) was used to compress large image files.